zdelrosario/ga-tech-workshop/_episodes/02-python.md

 - "Open the jupyter client to read notebooks"
 - "Use basic Jupyter notebook organization and functions"
 - "Create and execute code cells"
-- "Use basic python operations: variables, packages, loops, and conditionals"
+- "Use basic python operations: variables, modules, loops, and conditionals"
 keypoints:
 - "Jupyter notebooks do not open like regular files; run `jupyter notebook` from the terminal."
+- "Python is a zero-based index language."
 ---

 ### Python